doubleedesign/testing-notebook/docs/concepts/testing-types.md

 :::

 :::details Tooling for integration tests
+The tools you can use for integration tests depend on what type of integration you are testing.

-There are several tools available for writing and running integration tests, and for the front-end these are generally independent of the language or framework your code is written in because you are using them to visit a webpage in the browser,  not interact with the code.
+For the front-end these are generally independent of the language or framework your code is written in because you are using them to visit a webpage in the browser,  not interact with the code.
 Examples include:
 - [Playwright](https://playwright.dev/)
 - [Cypress](https://www.cypress.io/)
 - [Selenium](https://www.selenium.dev/)
 - [Storybook](https://storybook.js.org/docs/writing-tests)

 Back-end/API integration testing often shares tooling with unit tests, so is more likely to be language- and framework-specific.
+For example:
-For example, you could use [PHPUnit](https://phpunit.de/) or [Pest](https://pestphp.com/) for PHP and write your tests very similarly to unit tests, except instead of using [mocked/stubbed data](./mocking.md) you would configure it to connect to a real site.
+- You could use [PHPUnit](https://phpunit.de/) or [Pest](https://pestphp.com/) for PHP and write your tests very similarly to unit tests,
+- likewise using Jest for JavaScript, except instead of using [mocked/stubbed data](./mocking.md) you would configure it to connect to a real site.
 :::

 ## End-to-end (E2E) tests

-End-to-end tests are designed to test the entire application flow, from the user's perspective.
+**End-to-end tests** are designed to test the entire application flow, from the user's perspective.
 They simulate real user interactions with the website,  such as clicking buttons, filling out forms, and navigating between pages.
 E2E tests are typically run in a real browser or a headless browser, visiting the actual website (or a staging copy!) and  performing actions as a user would.

 :::tip
 If you are not writing any custom code, end-to-end tests are usually the best go-to for a CMS-driven website.
 For example, if you have pieced together a WordPress site with a theme and some plugins from various vendors, testing user journeys through your actual website is probably the best use of your testing time and resources.

-Unit and integration testing is generally the domain of the developer, so if you do want to test at a lower level you should first check if tests have been included in the codebase.
+Unit and integration testing is generally the domain of the developer, so if you do want to test at a lower level you should first check if tests have already been included in the codebase.
 :::

-:::info
+:::note
 E2E tests take up more of [my testing pyramid](./pyramid.md) than they typically do in more general testing advice.
 This is because in the context of CMS-driven sites, separating out the relevant parts of the CMS and/or plugins to do integration tests is often not practical - doing the same things in an E2E test in a dev/staging site is usually easier and achieves the same goal.

 E2E testing is also the most accessible for non-developers who are using third-party themes and plugins, as well as being practical for developers integrating with third-party plugins.